-Redden State Forest is located just north of Georgetown in Sussex County.
-The state forest offers more than 44 miles of trails for hiking, mountain biking, birdwatching and hunting on several thousands acres.
+Redden State Forest, located just north of Georgetown in Sussex County, offers more than 44 miles of trails for hiking, mountain biking, birdwatching and hunting on several thousand acres.

-The most popular trail is a four-mile loop trail that goes around the 1,836-acre headquarters tract.
-Visitors will find harwood trees and loblolly pine as they explore this well-traveled trail.
+The most popular trail is a four-mile loop around the 1,836-acre Headquarters Tract.
+Visitors will find hardwood trees and loblolly pine as they explore this well-traveled trail.
 The trail cuts through dense woods, across bridges and through swamps and meadow areas.
 There are several smaller trails to explore off this main trail as well.

 Redden Lodge is a historic highlight along this loop.
-Built in the 20th century by the Pennsylvnia Railroad, the lodge was used by railroad executives for conferences and hunting excursions.
+Built in the early 20th century by the Pennsylvania Railroad, the lodge was used by railroad executives for conferences and hunting excursions.
 Now the structure is a popular spot for meetings, family gatherings and other events.

-Hunters use the state forest during hunting season - typically between fall and the first of the year, so if you are using the trail during hunting season wear bright orange to be safe.
+Hunters use the state forest during hunting season (typically between fall and January 1st); if you are using the trail then, wear bright orange to be safe.

-Maps of all the forest trails are avaialbe at the headquarters building.
+Maps of all the forest trails are available at the headquarters building.

-Drive north on Rt.
-113 from Georgetown and turn east on East Redden Road.
-Turn right into the Headquarters Tract at Redden Forest Drive, just past the rail-road tracks.
+To access the trail from Georgetown, take State Route 113 north and turn east on E. Redden Road/Road 565.
+Turn right into the Headquarters Tract at Redden Forest Drive, just past the railroad tracks.
 Parking is available at the headquarters building on the right after the fishing pond.